SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: Generating predictions using LLMs

-In this section, we provide step-by-step guidance on generating predictions using large language models, as applied in our empirical studies in \Cref{sec:numerical}.
-The input to the LLM consists of four components: a \emph{detail} section (providing natural language descriptions of each data column), a \emph{background} (shared across all data points within a dataset), a \emph{question} (same across all data points), and a list of \emph{prompts} (10 in total, each reflecting a distinct tone or inquiry style).
-Consequently, each data point yields 10 separate outputs—one per prompt—and the final prediction is computed by averaging these outputs.
-Section~\ref{ssec:prompt_wine} and \ref{ssec:prompt_politeness} present example prompts used in the experiments of wine reviews and the politeness evaluation, respectively.
+In this section, we provide a step-by-step description of how we generate predictions using the large language models like GPT-4o, Llama-3-8B, and DeepSeek in the empirical study presented in \Cref{ssec:exp_politeness}.

+The input provided to the LLM consists of four components: a \emph{detail} section that gives natural language descriptions of each data column, a \emph{background} section that provides shared task context for all observations for example what kind of text is being evaluated and how politeness is defined, a \emph{question} section that specifies what the model is asked to predict for every data point and describes the required output format for example a politeness score on a fixed scale., and a set of ten \emph{prompts}, each designed to represent a different tone or inquiry style.
+As a result, each data point produces ten separate outputs, one for each prompt, and the final prediction is obtained by averaging these outputs.
-We recommend using at least 80 GB of RAM to run LLaMA-3-70B, though in our experiments, we used Llamma-3-8B as a substitute due to limited resources, which requires approximately 20 GB of RAM.
-For GPT-4o and DeepSeek-V3, we utilized API calls to improve efficiency and reduce infrastructure requirements.

-The approximate data generation speeds for each model in our experiments are as follows: (i) Llama-3-8B: 1000 examples every 10 minutes; (ii) GPT-4o: 1000 examples every 100 minutes; and (iii) DeepSeek-V3: 1000 examples every 15 hours.